SoBo or NoBo – that is the question.

 While the northbound (NoBo) path should be started from the Horseshoe Meadow campground, not from Whitney portal, to allow a better height acclimatization and reduce the risk of AMS, which adds two more days and 25 miles to the trail, and also is tougher in the begin.
 If you want an epic finish, too, a Half Dome climb was the traditional answer, but since 2019 you need an extra permit so maybe a visit to Cloud’s Rest is the better alternative.

 PERMIT: this is the key word.
 Without cheating in the lottery it is really difficult to get one of the 35 prereserveable daily backcountry permits to leave Yosemite via Donohue Pass for a SoBo JMT hike, and even if you are lucky it may not be your preferred date nor trailhead.
 I was unlucky for 42 consecutive days.
 You can still opt for a walk-up permit, but in fact this could become more like a sit-in permit, at least in the high season.
-Be prepared to go to the ranger station the day before your start around 5 am, in order to be ahead of the queue for the 10 available permits, and wait there until it opens at 8 am.
-Then you get a permit for a start the next morning.
+Be prepared to go to the ranger station the day before your start very early in the morning, in order to be ahead of the queue for the 10 available permits, and wait there until it opens at 8 am.
+Then you get a permit for a start the NEXT morning.
 Not an easy procedure. – These walk-up permits are avalaible only from Tuolumne Meadows for a start from Lyell canyon.
 If you are very lucky or the weather is bad you may obtain a canceled permit for another trailhead.

 So I decided for NoBo.
 As long as you avoid Whitney portal these permits – issued by recreation.gov – stay available for your prefered date during several days to a few weeks after their first issue so that you can easily make a reservation for the exact day when you want to go.
 The only problem is that you have to decide 180 days before your start, at a time when you do not yet know the snow situation of the year.